 This course articulates the safety manager's role as a leader, negotiator, and safety advocate.
 It introduces the safety professional to innovative safety management and leadership concepts.
 Duties will be defined for oversight and management of personnel and material resources, contract safety, legal issues, Air Expeditionary Force (AEF), mishap analysis, force development, and report writing for safety managers.

-Career civilian and military safety professionals from civilian job series 0017, 0018, 0019, 0803, or 1815 and military AFSCs 1S0XX, 2AXXX, 2WXXX, 11XX, 12XX, or 21XX assigned to or selected for assignment into a management position.
-Focus is on wing-level, however does not exclude NAF/center, MAJCOM, etc. Air Force personnel must obtain class seats through their MAJCOM/DRU/FOA safety office.
+For career civilian and military safety professionals from civilian job series 0017, 0018, 0019, 0803, or 1815 and military AFSCs 1S0XX, 2AXXX, 2WXXX, 11XX, 12XX, or 21XX assigned to or selected for assignment into a management position (SSgts are ineligible).
+Focus is on wing-level, however does not exclude NAF/center, MAJCOM, etc. MAJCOM/FIELD COMMAND/DRU/FOA Safety Training POCs must request through AFSEC/SET email@example.com for personnel who do not meet eligibility requirements.
+MAJCOM/FIELD COMMAND/DRU/FOA Safety Training POCs must request waiver, through AFSEC/SET firstname.lastname@example.org for personnel who do not meet eligibility requirements.
+Air Force personnel must obtain class seats through their MAJCOM/FIELD COMMAND/DRU/FOA safety office.

-All students enrolled in the SMC course must complete prerequisites before arrival.
+Prerequisite: All students enrolled in the SMC course must complete a prerequisite before arrival.
 For instructions:

 Class Start Time: 0730